Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: On the distinguishing power of one iteration of -WL

 {\bfseries Case 2}: \emph{There are tuples with $\as(\mathbf{s}) = d - 1$.} We first observe that from the multiset $\leftm \chi_{d,S}^{(0)}(\mathbf{s}) \, | \, \mathbf{s} \in S^d \rightm$ we can compute the pairwise sum of distances between the points in $S$, i.e.,

 Indeed, from $\chi_{d,S}^{(0)}((s_1, \ldots, s_d))$, we determine $d(s_1, s_2)$.
 Hence, we can compute the sum:

 In our reconstruction of $S$, we go through all $\chi_{d, S}^{(1)}(\mathbf{s})$ with $\ad(\mathbf{s}) = d - 1$.
 For each of them, we fix positions of the points of the tuple $\mathbf{s}$ in any way that agrees with the distance matrix of this tuple.
 As before, $\chi_{d, S}^{(1)}(\mathbf{s})$ gives us the multiset of $d$-tuples of distances to $\mathbf{s}$ from the points of $S$.
 We call ``candidates for $S$ given $\mathbf{s}$" the set of point clouds $S'$ which have one point associated with each such $d$-tuple of distances, and realizing these distances to points in $\mathbf{s}$.
 We aim to find $\mathbf{s}$ for which, exactly one of these candidates can be isometric to $S$.
-We start with the following lemma, for which we give a sketch of proof to convince the reader and provide complete proof in the appendix. \begin{Lemma} For any finite set $S\subseteq \mathbb{R}^d$ with $\ad(S)\ge d - 1$ there exist $x_1, \ldots, x_d\in S$ with $\ad(x_1, \ldots, x_d) = d - 1$ such that all points of $S$ belong to the same half-space with respect to the hyperplane $\as(x_1, \ldots, x_d)$. \end{Lemma} \begin{proof}[Sketch of proof:] If $\ad(S)=d-1$ then the extreme points of the convex hull of $S$ contain an affinely independent set of cardinality $d$, which then gives the desired $\mathbf{s}$.
+We start with the following lemma: \begin{Lemma} For any finite set $S\subseteq \mathbb{R}^d$ with $\ad(S)\ge d - 1$ there exist $x_1, \ldots, x_d\in S$ with $\ad(x_1, \ldots, x_d) = d - 1$ such that all points of $S$ belong to the same half-space with respect to the hyperplane $\as(x_1, \ldots, x_d)$. \end{Lemma} \begin{proof}The general idea of the proof is the following.
+If $\ad(S)=d-1$ then the extreme points of the convex hull of $S$ contain an affinely independent set of cardinality $d$, which then gives the desired $\mathbf{s}$.
 The half-space condition in the lemma is automatically verified in this case.
 If $\ad(S)=d$ then to find $\mathbf{s}$ we can proceed by moving a $(d-1)$-plane from infinity towards $S$ until it touches $S$ in at least one point, then iteratively we rotate the plane around the subspace containing the already touched points of $S$, until a new point in $S$ prohibits to continue that rotation.
-We stop within at most $d$ iterations, when no further rotation is allowed, in which case the plane has an affinely independent subset in common with $S$. \end{proof} Next, consider the following simple geometric observation: \begin{Lemma} Let $P\in \mathbb R^d$ be a hyperplane and consider two points $a,b\in \mathbb R^d\setminus P$ that lie in same half-space w.r.t. $P$.
-Let $a',b'$ be the reflections of $a,b$ through $P$.
-Then $d(a',b')=d(a,b)<d(a,b')$. \end{Lemma} \begin{proof} It suffices to restrict to the plane $\as(\{a,b,a'\})$, and thus we take $d=2$ and up to isometry we may fix $P$ to be the $x$-axis, $a=(0,y)$, $b=(x,y')$, $b'=(x,-y')$, with $y,y'>0$.
-Then it follows that $d(a,b)^2=x^2 + (y-y')^2<x^2+(y+y')^2=d(a,b')^2$.
-As reflections are isometries, $d(a,b)=d(a',b')$. \end{proof} {\bfseries Claim:} If $\mathbf{s}$ is as in Lemma \ref{l.distinguish-halfspace}, then we have the following: \begin{itemize} \item Exactly one of the candidates for $S$ given $\mathbf{s}$, up to reflection across $\as(\mathbf{s})$, is completely contained in one of the half-spaces determined by $\as(\mathbf{s})$. \item A candidate $S'$ as in the previous point is the only one of the candidates for $S$ given $\mathbf{s}$, up to reflection across $\as(\mathbf{s})$, for which $D_{S'}=D_S$. \end{itemize} To prove the first item, we use only the property that $\ad(\mathbf{s})=d-1$, with which by Lemma \ref{l.symmetric}, each point of a candidate for $S$ given $\mathbf{s}$, has either two possible locations (related by a reflection across $\as(\mathbf{s})$) or a single possible location if it belongs to $\as(\mathbf{s})$.
-For the second item, let $S'$ be as above and let $S''$ be a candidate for $S$ given $\mathbf{s}$, which is not completely contained in one of the halfspaces determined by $\as(\mathbf{s})$.
-We now consider each term $d(x',y')$ in the sum defining $D_{S'}$, comparing the corresponding term $d(x'',y'')$ from $D_{S''}$, where $x''=x'$ or is a reflection across $\mathbf{s}$ of $x'$ and similarly for $y''$ and $y'$.
-By Lemma \ref{l.geometricobs}, either $d(x'',y'')=d(x',y')$ in case $x'',y''$ are in the same half-space determined by $\as(\mathbf{s})$, or $d(x'',y'')>d(x',y')$ otherwise.
-Summing all terms, by the property of $S',S''$ we find $D_{S'}<D_{S''}$.
-By the same reasoning with $S$ instead of $S''$, since we are assuming that $\mathbf{s}$ satisfies Lemma \ref{l.geometricobs}, we have $D_S=D_{S'}$, completing the proof of the second item and of the claim.
+We stop within at most $d$ iterations, when no further rotation is allowed, in which case the plane has an affinely independent subset in common with $S$.